 5 Good Habits that Will Increase Your Net Worth

 1. Pay Down Your Debt.

 Since your net worth is the total sum of your assets minus your debts, it makes sense to pay off what you owe.
 Debt greatly detracts from this, so regularly paying down more principle on your debt is a good habit to increase your net worth.

-If you have a large amount that you owe, you may consider debt consolidation or speaking with a debt relief agency.
+If you have a large amount that you owe, you may consider debt consolidation or speak with a debt relief agency.
 These programs are especially helpful if you carry a lot of high-interest credit card debt.
-With one phone call you can reduce your interest rates and monthly payments.
+With one phone call, you can reduce your interest rates and monthly payments.